alflennik/use-flow/documentation/tutorial.md

   },
 ```

+If it's not preloading, maybe that means you never tried to preload anything.

+Let's try again.

-after a page refresh, I saw what I expected, an extra image was appearing in the network tab... and the image loading was now instantaneous.
+After a page refresh, I saw what I expected, an extra image was appearing in the network tab... and the image loading was now instantaneous.
+Great!

-now the time for stress testing.
-Naturally I click as fast as I could - and to my surprise, the doggy disappeared!
-There's a bug.
+Naturally the next thing to do is click through doggies as fast as I can.
+But boom, one doggy in and it seems we get stuck on a white screen.
+No errors.

+This is a bug.
 But why?

+Let me think.

-I realized that strange behavior might occur if you call fetchDoggy rapidly.
-If two fetchDoggy calls run at the same time, the line doggyUrl = nextDoggyUrl would set doggyUrl to null if nextDoggyUrl hadn't finished loading.
+Okay, I realized that strange behavior might occur if two fetchDoggy calls run at the same time.

+The line `doggyUrl = nextDoggyUrl` would set `doggyUrl` to `null` if `nextDoggyUrl` hadn't finished loading.
+And if `doggyUrl` is `null` the component will not return the `img` so you'll get a white screen.
+And if there's no image, there's no way to get to the next doggy.

-The solution is to make sure fetchDoggy will return early if another instance is already working.
+The solution is to make sure `fetchDoggy` will stop itself if another instance of `fetchDoggy` is already in progress.

 ```diff
   fetchDoggy: async () => {